 - Poorly controlled high blood pressure

 You won’t know if you have PAD, how advanced your PAD is, or what treatment option is best for you until you get screened for the disease.
 Thankfully, screening for PAD is easy.
 We simply ask a few questions and take your blood pressure in both arms and legs.
 This test only takes 15 minutes!
 If the pressure is lower in your legs, this could be a sign of PAD.
 If that’s the case after your screening, we’ll refer you to your primary care doctor for further testing.

-Minimally Invasive Treatment for PAD
+A Minimally Invasive Treatment Option